qznc/my-homeserver/source/cronjobs.rst

 Cron sends mail, if there was output from stdout or stderr, so we must silence the script.
-The `cronic <http://habilis.net/cronic/>`_ wrapper is available via apt, but it has a wrong idea about "fail".
+The `cronic <http://habilis.net/cronic/>`_ wrapper is available via apt, but it has a wrong idea about stderr output meaning failure.

   Cronic is a small shim shell script for wrapping cron jobs so that cron only sends email when an error has occurred.
   Cronic defines an error as any non-trace error output or a non-zero result code.

-While "stderr" sounds like it is for errors, it is actually for meta output in general.
+While stderr sounds like it is for errors, it is actually for meta output in general.
-Fortunately, we can easily redirect stderr to stdout, then cronic can only rely on the result code, which is correct.
+Fortunately, we can redirect stderr to stdout, then cronic can only rely on the result code, which is correct.
+This is the reason for the ``exec 2>&1`` line in the ``example.sh`` script.

 Example
 -------